Broken or knocked out tooth

 Teeth - broken; Tooth - knocked out

-A permanent tooth that is knocked out can sometimes be put back in place.
-In most cases, only permanent, adult teeth are reimplanted into the mouth.
-Baby teeth are not reimplanted.
+A permanent (adult) tooth that is knocked out can sometimes be put back in place (replanted).
+In most cases, only permanent teeth are replanted into the mouth.
+Baby teeth are not replanted.

 Tooth accidents are commonly caused by: